joshbrookstone/README.md/Week_1/Day_5/Intro_To_Recursion.md

 Each recursive call should break down the current problem into a smaller, simpler one.
 The recursive calls must eventually reach the smallest version of the problem, the base case.
 The base case is when the problem can be solved without further recursion.

+## When to use recursion?

+* Being able to identify when the problem you are solving is just a smaller instance of the problem you have already solved will allow you to determine when to use recursion instead of iteration.